Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Introduction

 The paper is organized as follows.
 We recall some preliminaries on split conformal prediction for regression in Section \ref{sec:bg}.
 The heart of our work is the Section \ref{sec:score} where we discuss the construction of the conformal score and give some initial results on the induced conformal prediction.
-This is followed by the Section \ref{sec_asymp} where we study some asymptotic properties of the conformal ellipsoid.
+This is followed by the Section \ref{sec:asymp} where we study some asymptotic properties of the conformal ellipsoid, \iain{notably its volume under ellipticity assumptions}.
 We illustrate and demonstrate the practical effectiveness of our results on simulated data in Section \ref{sec:numexp}.
 All the technical proofs and technical lemmas are postponed to Appendices \ref{app:lemmas} and \ref{app:proofs}.